R4PH43L0/Laby/README.md

 	TODO:
 		Implémenter les mouvements du perso dans la class Perso

-		Implement movement in a more object-like code, so that movement will be in te Class Perso
+		Implement movement in a more object-like code, so that movement will be in the Class Perso

 By R4PH43L,	 ---	raphael.gerbeaux@gmail.com	---